MiWeiss/licenseplate/README.md

 ### Project Structure

-The following are the most relevant folders of this repositories.
+The following are the most relevant folders in this repository.
 Folders not listed here are hopefully self-explanatory.

 ```
 .